OFFICE OF THE SELECTBOARD

 Christofferson will work with Patty to transition to NEMRC as well as possibly auditing annually.

-The current 5.05% increase is directly related to the purchase of the Loader and Excavator as both budget amounts are currently placeholders.
+The current 5.05% increase is directly related to the two new equipment pieces which are the loader and excavator for which currently have placeholders in the budget until final amounts are determined.

 NEW BUSINESS

-The town will order 150 copies of the Town Report with the final binding and 25 copies without binding for easy mailing if needed.
+Edwards noted that Gina DePaolis reached out to the printer and they said as long as they get The Town Meeting Book at the beginning of February it will be printed on time.
+Many items have to be completed prior to January 31st.
+The Town will order 150 copies of the Town Report with the final binding and 25 copies without binding for easy mailing if needed.

 Edwards and DePaolis are scheduled to meet on January 15th at 7pm to work on the Town Report.